alecramsay/pg/docs/index.markdown

 [^3]: Here "energy" means energy as Balzer defined it in formula 2.13 in "Capacity-Constrained Voronoi Tessellations: Computation and Applications."
 TODO: provide a link to the paper? a one-line summary of the formula?

 [^4]: You can even imagine a contest with prize money for finding the lowest energy map for a state.

-[^5]: Our baseline maps are the lowest energy maps that meet four constraints: complete, contiguous, doesn't split any precincts, and has a population deviation of 2% or less.